 Few attain it.

-Truly, the most loved exacts the greatest cost.
+Truly, that which is most loved will exact the greatest cost.

-He who gains the most has the most to lose.
+He who has the most has the most to lose.

 To know what is enough is no disgrace.